 Paying taxes is one of the most burdensome parts of being self-employed and one of the trickiest parts is figuring out just how much you need to pay.
 Instead of having an employer taking taxes out of your paycheck, you’re responsible for making estimated tax payments four times a year.
 If you pay less than what you owe to the IRS, you could get hit with a penalty when it’s time to file your return.
-If you miscalculated, here’s what you can do to get back on Uncle Sam’s good side.
+If you miscalculated, below is what you can do to get back on Uncle Sam’s good side.
 To make sure this doesn’t happen again, consider working with a financial advisor who can help prepare you with all your tax planning needs.

 1. Check to See If You Qualify for an Exception